RemyTek/foundation/README.md

 # foundation

-Foundation is a foundation to build mods on based on baseq3a.
+Foundation is a foundation to build mods on.

 # Current state: